marcecj/faust_python/README.md

 - Fix caching for in-line DSP strings.
 Possible solutions:
   - an optional file name argument
   - generate a file name based on a hash of the code string
+  - patch the C code using a regexp (and make sure `PythonUI` does the right thing)